Showing 1 - 1 OF 1

 The following must be submitted to Guam's Department of Agriculture prior to approval of entry permit:

-$60 (non-refundable) entry fee.
-Payment can be made by Cashiers Check or Money Order made out to "Treasurer of Guam" and mailed to: Department of Agriculture/Animal Quarantine, 163 Dairy Road, Mangilao, Guam 96913.
+$60 (non-refundable) entry fee per pet plus $5 per pet license per licensed year.
+Payment can be made by cashier's check or money order made out to "Treasurer of Guam" with documentation and mailed to: Department of Agriculture/Animal Quarantine, 163 Dairy Road, Mangilao, Guam 96913.

 Requirements for the 30-day quarantine:

-$60 (non-refundable) entry fee.
-Make checks payable to "Treasurer of Guam" and mail to: Department of Agriculture/Animal Quarantine, 163 Dairy Road, Mangilao, Guam 96913.
+$60 (non-refundable) entry fee per pet plus $5 per pet license per licensed year.
+Money order or cashier's check made payable to "Treasurer of Guam" with documentation and mailed to: Department of Agriculture/Animal Quarantine, 163 Dairy Road, Mangilao, Guam 96913.

-$60 (non-refundable) entry fee.
-Make checks payable to "Treasurer of Guam" and mail with application and documentation to: Department of Agriculture/Animal Quarantine, 163 Dairy Road, Mangilao, Guam 96913.
+$60 (non-refundable) entry fee per pet plus $5 per pet license per licensed year.
+Money order or cashier's check payable to "Treasurer of Guam" and mailed with application and documentation to: Department of Agriculture/Animal Quarantine, 163 Dairy Road, Mangilao, Guam 96913.

 Please fax the required documents to the Department of Agriculture, ATTN: Animal Quarantine.
 Faxing of documents is recommended to ensure receipt and expedite processing.
 Please contact the Animal Quarantine office to ensure receipt of the required documents.
 Consider utilizing your sponsor to assist with submission of both entry permit payment and documentation.
 The testing laboratory must submit the OIE-FAVN test results by fax directly to the Animal Quarantine Office.